Call us FREE 08082394989

 Artists all over the world have taken to the streets to express their views, be it political or personal.
 Buildings are used as blank canvases for bursts of colour and intricate stencils, conveying messages of love, hope and defiance.
-In this guide, we look at some of the best places to see street art on your cruise holiday, with the help of local artists and galleries.
+In this guide, we look at some of the best places to see street art, with the help of local artists and galleries.

 According to Piya, Melbourne’s street art scene poured into the laneways and walls of the city from 1999.
 When Blender Studios opened in 2001, it became the hub of urban art in Australia.
-Piya added: “With many artists meeting up at Blender and then heading out to paint the city.
+Piya added, “With many artists meeting up at Blender and then heading out to paint the city.
 The city was under siege!
-Times have changed and the Melbourne street scene has become massive and Melbourne is in the top cities of the world for urban art.
+Times have changed and the Melbourne street scene has become massive.
+Melbourne is one of the top cities in the world for urban art.
 The laneways are the veins of a city fast becoming a world-class creative city.
 The only way to really see the good stuff, including Banksy and Blek Le Rat, is to do a Melbourne street tour.”

 With a population of around 330,000 people, Iceland is one of the most sparsely populated countries in the world.
 Despite this, Iceland’s street art scene is booming.
 According to Salvör Bergmann, writer and journalist at Guide to Iceland, the history of graffiti and street art in this desolate yet spectacular country is fascinating.